 The Nongshim-led consortium signed an agreement with Al Marina Holdings, a food service company in the United Arab Emirates (UAE) to build smart farm infrastructure for strawberries.
 The Rural Development Administration, a state agricultural research institution in South Korea, is targeting the Middle East market with cooling house-type smart farms that can protect crops from extreme heat.
 In 2019, South Korea and the UAE agreed to jointly research rice cultivation techniques in the desert and smart greenhouse cooling systems.

-Saudi Arabia is striving to diversify its economy and nurture its public service sector including health, education, and tourism rather than relying on the oil business through a state project called "Saudi Vision 2030."
+Saudi Arabia is striving to diversify its economy and nurture its public service sectors including health, education, and tourism rather than relying on the oil business through a state project called "Saudi Vision 2030."

 © Aju Business Daily & www.ajunews.com Copyright: All materials on this site may not be reproduced, distributed, transmitted, displayed, published or broadcast without the authorization from the Aju News Corporation.